Industrial

 addition to regular Server Maintenance.

-be removing any messages that have resided on the mail servers for more than
+messages that have resided on the mail servers for more than 6 months,

-6 months, without being read.
-This will not impact mail that has been read
+without being read.
+This will not impact mail that has been read and left for

-and left for storage, only messages that have not been accessed/checked at
+storage, only messages that have not been accessed/checked at all for more

 If you have any concerns or